genomicsclass/book/pages/intro_using_regression.md

 # Objects falling

 Imagine you are Galileo back in the 16th century trying to describe the velocity of an objects falling.
-An assistant climbs the Tower of Pizza and drops a ball while several anothers record the position at different times.
+An assistant climbs the Tower of Pizza and drops a ball while several others record the position at different times.
 Let's simulate some data using the equations we know today and adding some measurement error:

 ```r
 set.seed(1)